-Patients we spoke with told us that they felt involved in decision making about the care and treatment they received.
+Patients told us that they felt involved in decision making about the care and treatment they received.
 They also told us they felt listened to and supported by staff and had sufficient time during consultations to make an informed decision about the choice of treatment available to them.
-Patient feedback on the comment cards we received was also positive and aligned with these views.
+Patient feedback on the comment cards we received was also positive however the national survey results were below average.
+The practice had responded by undertaking further surveys which demonstrated an improvement.

-Results from the national GP patient survey showed patients responded positively to questions about their involvement in planning and making decisions about their care and treatment.
-Results were in line with local and national averages.
+Results from the national GP patient survey showed patients responded below average to questions about their involvement in planning and making decisions about their care and treatment.
+Results were below local and national averages.
 For example:

-- 87% said the last GP they saw was good at explaining tests and treatments compared to the CCG average of 86% and national average of 86%. - 78% said the last GP they saw was good at involving them in decisions about their care (CCG average 81%, national average 81%)
+- 76% said the last GP they saw was good at explaining tests and treatments compared to the CCG average of 86% and national average of 86%. - 71% said the last GP they saw was good at involving them in decisions about their care (CCG average 82%, national average 81%)

 Staff told us that translation services were available for patients who did not have English as a first language.
-We saw notices in the reception areas informing patients this service was available.